Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 A DynamicVector can be made for any type of items (type `AnyType`).
 The type is parametrized and indicated between the `[]`.

-Another example is the SIMD struct (see § 7.9.3).
+Another example of a parametric struct is the SIMD struct (see § 7.9.3).
 See also § 12.2.